 3. Food shame

 The holidays offer plenty of opportunities for all our issues around food to rear up.
 One person may give you flack if you eat dessert, another may do the same if you don’t (see family conflict, above).

-Before yoga, this pressure to please may have led to a spiral of food shame that could cast a real sense of dread around the holiday season.
+Before yoga: The pressure to please may have led to a spiral of food shame that could cast a real sense of dread around the holiday season.

-But yoga has helped put your body in the driver’s seat when it comes to what you eat.
+After yoga: Your body is in the driver’s seat when it comes to what you eat.
 Now you can feel ok saying no and also ok with yes.
 To negotiate this minefield with grace, consider: